Dsharma2002/Banking-Application/README.md

 returns in workroom as a JSON array

 ## Phase 4: Task 3
+- If given a chance the following would be implemented for making it clean and reusable.

 If I had more time to work on my project, I would have attempted the following refactoring to improve my design: